itzg/docker-minecraft-server/minecraft-server/README.md

 error message will be output in the logs if it's not one of these values.

+### Whitelist Players

+To whitelist players for your Minecraft server, pass the Minecraft usernames separated by commas via the `WHITELIST` environment variable, such as

+	docker run -d -e WHITELIST=user1,user2 ...

+If the `WHITELIST` environment variable is not used, any user can join your Minecraft server if it's publicly accessible.

 ### Op/Administrator Players

 To add more "op" (aka adminstrator) users to your Minecraft server, pass the Minecraft usernames separated by commas via the `OPS` environment variable, such as